aasifshahzad/financial_assistant/README.md

     - Perform various financial calculations and projections.
     - Visualize financial data for better understanding.

-2. **PDF Analyzer:**
-    - Extract text and data from PDF documents.
-    - Interpret and summarize dense information within PDFs.
-    - Provide insights and analysis based on document content.
-    - User-friendly interface for uploading and processing PDFs.

 ## Technologies Used

 - Streamlit: A powerful Python library for building interactive web applications.